 1) Go to Google Maps -> Setting -> Location Sharing, and share your location with trusted family and friends.
 This can double up as a way to find valuables such as a phone or smartwatch when it's not with you.
 The same functions can be found in Apple's Find My and Samsung's Find My Mobile, which is better as it still works even if the phone is deliberately switched off.

 2) Place an Airtag in your wallet, luggage or any important bags to track where it is.
-It's OOS in many places, but we've found the 4-pack on Amazon Singapore.
+It's OOS often, but you can always reliably find the 1-pack on Amazon Singapore.
 For Android users, consider the Samsung Galaxy SmartTag Bluetooth Tracker & Item Locator.

 Anti-theft features such as slash-and-cut-resistant straps and panels, locking zippers, RFID-protected card slots, and hidden pockets are some ways to deter petty criminals from getting to your belongings.